 Free Walking Tour Reykjavik

 The “Free” walking tour is a informative and funny.
-It takes you on foot around the heart of downtown Reykjavík to the main attractions downtown, Harpa concert hall, parliament building, city hall and more.
+It takes you on foot around the heart of downtown Reykjavík to the main attractions downtown, Harpa concert hall, Parliament building, City hall and more.
 The main focus of this walking tour is the general history of Iceland and the evolution of Reykjavík as a town as well as stories of elves, vikings, food, nightlife, music, economic aspects and political affairs.
 Finally there are the funny facts about Iceland and the places you must see in Reykjavík.
 The free walking tour is laid out in an informative and comic way, with room for personal questions.

 The free walking tour is completely non-commercial and non-sponsored, you pay afterwards whatever you think it was worth.
 Indoor stops are frequent in winter.
 We’ve never cancelled the free walking tour since it started to run.
 The walk itself is easy, about 2km long (1.3 miles) and lasts 2 hours.
 Children are welcome to accompany us and we do our best to keep them involved.